 How are esophageal varices diagnosed?

-The physician may use the endoscope to examine the stomach and the upper part of the small intestine as well.
+The physician may also use the endoscope to examine the stomach and the upper part of the small intestine.
 This is called an esophogastroduodenoscopy (EGD).

 Imaging by CT or MRI scan is also used to diagnose esophageal varices, often in combination with endoscopy.
 The pictures created by CT or MRI show the esophagus, the liver and the portal and splenic veins.
 They give the physician more information about the liver’s health than endoscopy alone.